biblequiz/BibleQuiz.com/_pages/history/2002/nationals.md

 *NOTE: We would like to be able to match names with faces, contact the admins.*

 #### 4th Place

-Church:	Allison Park A/G, Allison Park, PA
+* **Church**: Allison Park A/G, Allison Park, PA
-Coaches:	Bev Herzberg, Jeff Herzber (assistant), David Herzberg (assistant)
+* **Coaches**: Bev Herzberg, Jeff Herzber (assistant), David Herzberg (assistant)
+* **Team**:
-Team:	David Herbert
+    * David Herbert
-David Guthrie
+    * David Guthrie
-Jonathan Fenton
+    * Jonathan Fenton
 * **Round Robin**:
-Round 1: Lost to The Church at Briargate, Colorado Springs, CO 80 to 205 Round 2: Won against Calvary Church, Naperville, IL 95 to 60 Round 3: Lost to Christian Chapel, Tulsa, OK 105 to 190 Round 4: Lost to Calvary A/G, Dunwoody, GA 90 to 110 Round 5: Won against First A/G, Ames, IA 155 to 95 Round 6: Won against Central A/G, Superior, WI 120 to 60
+  * Round 1: Lost to The Church at Briargate, Colorado Springs, CO 80 to 205
+  * Round 2: Won against Calvary Church, Naperville, IL 95 to 60
+  * Round 3: Lost to Christian Chapel, Tulsa, OK 105 to 190
+  * Round 4: Lost to Calvary A/G, Dunwoody, GA 90 to 110
+  * Round 5: Won against First A/G, Ames, IA 155 to 95
+  * Round 6: Won against Central A/G, Superior, WI 120 to 60
-Round 7: Won against First A/G, Lexington, KY 175 to 115
+  * Round 7: Won against First A/G, Lexington, KY 175 to 115
-Round 8: Won against Tacoma Life Center, Tacoma, WA 90 to 40 Round 9: Won against Oceanway A/G, Jacksonville, FL 160 to 75
+  * Round 8: Won against Tacoma Life Center, Tacoma, WA 90 to 40
+  * Round 9: Won against Oceanway A/G, Jacksonville, FL 160 to 75
-Round 10: Won against Braeswood A/G, Houston, TX 70 to 65
+  * Round 10: Won against Braeswood A/G, Houston, TX 70 to 65
-Round 11: Won against Grace A/G, Syracuse, NY 120 to 110
+  * Round 11: Won against Grace A/G, Syracuse, NY 120 to 110
-Round 12: Won against Cedar Park A/G "Crafty Fellows", Bothell, WA 110 to 80 Round 13: Lost to Orange Hills A/G, Orange, CA 60 to 235
+  * Round 12: Won against Cedar Park A/G "Crafty Fellows", Bothell, WA 110 to 80
+  * Round 13: Lost to Orange Hills A/G, Orange, CA 60 to 235
-Round 14: Lost to Fond du Lac A/G, Fond du Lac, WI 115 to 130 Round 15: Lost to Fossil Creek A/G, Fort Worth, TX -35 to 210 Round 16: Lost to King's Chapel, Springfield, MO 110 to 130 Round 17: Won against Living Waters Chapel, Lebanon, PA 145 to 120 Round 18: Lost to South Hills A/G, Bethel Park, PA 80 to 180 Round 19: Lost to Faith A/G, Orlando, FL -30 to 210
+  * Round 14: Lost to Fond du Lac A/G, Fond du Lac, WI 115 to 130
+  * Round 15: Lost to Fossil Creek A/G, Fort Worth, TX -35 to 210
+  * Round 16: Lost to King's Chapel, Springfield, MO 110 to 130
+  * Round 17: Won against Living Waters Chapel, Lebanon, PA 145 to 120
+  * Round 18: Lost to South Hills A/G, Bethel Park, PA 80 to 180
+  * Round 19: Lost to Faith A/G, Orlando, FL -30 to 210
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}